Shapes of Shelter

-In Fischseele (fish soul) I experiment with old German traditions and rituals.
+In Fischseele (fish soul) I experiment with old traditions and rituals from the Alps region.
 Throwing a fish on the ceiling to see if it sticks, letting a candle run down the river, saying a prayer before going to bed nackedly, baking so called “key bread” to secure enough food supply the whole year.
 Everything has a meaning.
 The experiments move between superstition and religion, nowadays believe and entertainment.

-The rituals were filmed during an super+ ArtResidency at a cabin owned by Gut Oberkammerloh in Bavaria.
+The rituals were filmed during the AlmResidency at a cabin owned by Gut Oberkammerloh in Bavaria.

 Watch also the interview made for the programme “Volle Kanne” at ZDF.

 Second prize in the category Media Art at Fünf-Seen-Filmfestival 2017.

 Voices wisper from the underworld of the Ludwigs church in Munich.
 They are quietly describing different war photographies such as pictures from Abu Graib, the spanish civil war or the Vietnam war.
 As soon as the visitor walks over the grid that covers the subterranean heating system, he hears the whispers and is forced to get closer to understand.
 The church is covered with human bodies lying on the floor.
 The work is dedicated to Susan Sontag and her reflection on displaying human misery in photography.